Entanglement distribution via satellite: an evaluation of competing protocols assuming realistic free-space optical channels: Introduction

 In this work, we provide a comparative study on two protocols which utilise a station-relay-station configuration to achieve the same goal (distribution of an entangled source between the two distant stations manned by Alice and Bob) in different ways.
 In the first scheme, which we call the `distribution' configuration, the entangled resource is generated first at the central relay, manned by Charlie, and each arm of the state is sent directly to the distant stations, manned by Alice and Bob respectively.
 In the second scheme, which we call the `relay' configuration, the entangled resource is generated first at Alice's station, and one arm of the resource is sent to the relay.
 At the same time, an auxiliary entangled mode is generated by Bob's station and sent via a separate channel to Charlie.
 Charlie then measures the incoming modes and performs entanglement swapping \cite{zukowski_event-ready-detectors_1993}, leaving Alice and Bob with a mutually entangled state.
-We investigate this protocol for both a network topology involving three satellites, each in low-Earth orbit, communicating via symmetric diffraction-limited optical channels as well as a topology in which two ground stations communicate through atmospheric channels to a central relay satellite.
+Note that the relay scheme, based on the teleamplification protocols described in \cite{mauron_comparison_2022} and \cite{winnel_overcoming_2021} for DV and CV respectively, is distinct from MDI QKD schemes such as the one described in \cite{cao_long-distance_2020} despite having similar network architecture.
+Whilst Charlie is an untrusted node (as in MDI), his main purpose is so Bob achieves a performance advantage (not seen in MDI protocols) by manipulating his ancilla entangled state.
+We investigate these protocols for both a network topology involving three satellites, each in low-Earth orbit, communicating via symmetric diffraction-limited optical channels as well as a topology in which two ground stations communicate through atmospheric channels to a central relay satellite.

 It is known that in free-space optical satellite communication with ground stations, uplink channels present a significantly higher and more variable loss profile as a result of turbulent effects localised to the lowest 20 km of atmosphere \cite{andrews_laser_2023}.
 In comparison, downlink channels are substantially less lossy, since by the time the optical signal has reached the turbulent layer the wavefront has expanded in size via diffraction to be greater than the length scales associated with turbulent effects \cite{coulman_outer_1988}.
 On the other hand, previous results have also shown that the relay-configured protocol, when used in association with quantum amplification \cite{winnel_overcoming_2021}, provides a rate of distribution of entanglement on the order of $\sim\bigO(\eta)$, where $\eta^2$ is the total combined loss of both uplink channels.
 In comparison, the scaling of the distribution configuration is known to be $\sim\bigO(\eta^2)$.
 The point we wish to investigate here is therefore this: given a set of realistic atmospheric channels describing an optical path from ground-to-satellite and vice-versa, does the superior scaling of the relay configuration overcome the increased loss of the uplink channel, relative to the reduced loss but poorer scaling of the downlink channel?